decisionintelligence/TFB/README.md

 You can find answer [here](https://github.com/decisionintelligence/TFB/issues/40).

+5. How to train models with multiple gpus using DataParallel?

+You can find answer [here](./docs/tutorials/steps_to_train_models_with_multi_gpus_using_dp.md).

-5. How to predict only a subset of input variables?
+6. How to predict only a subset of input variables?

 You can find answer [here](./docs/tutorials/steps_to_predict_only_a_subset_of_input_variables.md).